mrmasterplan/rwklevelfiles/editor/README.md

 # TODO

 Not supported yet:
 - exporting levels from the game into the Tiled editor format is not supported yet.
 The full structure of how paint is encoded is not understood yet.
-- conveyor speed setting.
-- Level Tags.
-- Custom music settings.